coolblades/ngtemplate-loader/README.md

 # AngularJS Template loader for [webpack](http://webpack.github.io/)

+A fork of WearyMonkey for my own developnment.
+Key difference is to replace option module with appSelector to select the angular app root element and then use it to get the $templateCache: angular.element(document.querySelector('ng-app-selector')).injector().get('$templateCache').put(path, html);

 Includes your AngularJS templates into your webpack Javascript Bundle.
 Pre-loads the AngularJS template cache to remove initial load times of templates.